chrchang/plink-ng/2.0/ReadMe.md

 to replace std::getline(), fgets(), and similar ways of iterating over text lines.
 Key properties:
-* Instead of copying every line to your buffer, one at a time, it just returns a pointer to the beginning of each line, and gives you access to a pointer to the end.
+* Instead of copying every line to your buffer, one at a time, it just returns a pointer to the beginning of each line in the underlying binary stream, and gives you access to a pointer to the end.
 In exchange, the line is invalidated when you iterate to the next one; it's like being forced to pass the same string to std::getline(), or the same buffer to fgets(), on every call.
 But whenever that's problematic, you can always copy the line before iterating to the next; on all systems I've seen, this is *still* faster than using getline/fgets.
 And in the many situations where there's no need to copy, you get a fundamentally lower-latency abstraction.
 * It automatically detects and decompresses gzipped and Zstd-compressed files.
   This works with streams.
 * It automatically reads AND DECOMPRESSES ahead for you.
 Decompression is even multithreaded by default when the file is BGZF-compressed.
+* It does not support network input as of this writing, but that would not be difficult to add.
+The existing code uses FILE* in a very straightforward manner.

 The second library is pgenlib.
 This supports reading and writing of PLINK 2.x genotype files (".pgen").
 A draft specification for this format is under